-If you are receiving leave entitlements from your employer, it can affect the date that JobSeeker Payment can start.
+If you received or are receiving leave, notice and/or redundancy entitlements from your employer, it can affect the date that JobSeeker Payment can start.
 Still, you should register your intent to claim JobSeeker as soon as possible so that it will start as soon as your leave entitlements finish.
 You can register on this page.
 Once you are receiving JobSeeker Payment, you will automatically get the fortnightly Coronavirus Supplement.